ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 You may interact with these bodies and parts in the **Outline**, assigning materials, thickness, and other data that does not come from CAD.
 This is considered **Geometry**.
 As a result, the API entry point for **GeoData** and **Geometry** are different.
 The same is true for **Mesh**.
-There is a representation in the **Outline** that contains the settings used to generate the mesh as well as statistics about the mesh, and then there is **MeshData** which is the actual nodes and elements in the mesh.
+There is a representation in the **Outline** that contains the settings used to generate the mesh and statistics about the mesh.
+Then, there is **MeshData**, which is the actual nodes and elements in the mesh.
 These have distinct API entry points.

 Executing a sequence of APIs can sometimes be slow because Mechanical may perform background tasks each time any of its entities